czioutas/BMO/README.md

 An xmpp client,in nodejs, based on node-xmmp.
 The main usacase is hipchat, although it should work for other jabber based chats.

+---

+# Howto

+The `server.js` file contains the main functionality to get started.
+Complete the required option parameters to connect your Bot's Account with the client.

+Main variables required:
+  * jid: 'hipchatNumber@hipchatHost',
+  * password: 'Password',
+  * mentionName: 'bmo'

+---

+# Events Exposed

+At the moment the following events are being exposed for use:
+* connected
+* joinedRoom
+* messageReceived